reussite/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [5-firstlines](./5-firstlines) Display the first 10 lines of /etc/passwd.
 [6-third-line](./6-third_line) Write a script that displays the third line of the file iacta.
 The file iacta will be in the working directory
 [7-file](./7-file) Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 [8-cwd-state](./8-cwd_state) Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+[9-duplicate-last-line](./9-duplicate_last_line) Write a script that duplicates the last line of the file iacta.